 By application, the construction plastic market is segmented as pipes & ducts, insulation, sanitary equipment, interior covering, windows and door panels, exterior covering, weatherboarding, roofing.
 Pipes & ducts hold a significant share in the market because of its application both within and outside the building for water service, plumbing, heating & cooling, fire protection, snow melting, and geothermal piping systems.

-Geographically, the construction plastic market is segmented as North America, Europe, Asia-Pacific, and Middle East & Africa.
+Geographically, the construction plastic market is segmented as North America, South America, Europe, Asia-Pacific, and Middle East & Africa.
 The Asia-Pacific holds a significant market share and is anticipated to grow rapidly as a result of the growing focus of the government of the emerging economies of the region to support domestic infrastructure.

 The construction plastic market is highly competitive with many MNC’s and local manufacturers.
 The players are expanding globally to mirror their customers’ requirement.
 As a result, they are increasingly integrating with other players.
 Diversified product portfolios, significant resources, and technological advancements are factors responsible for strengthening the positions of the companies in the construction plastics market.
 The key players include Dow DuPont (US), BASF SE (Germany), Asahi Kasei Corporation (Japan), Lyondell Basell Industries Holdings B.V.
 (Netherlands), Borealis AG (Austria), Solvay S.A.
 (Belgium), Saudi Basic Industries Corporation (SABIC) (Saudi Arabia), Berry Plastics Corporation (US), and Total S.A.
 (France) among others.

 The construction plastic market has been analyzed through the following segments: